cartheur/aiventure-rodney/design/FILAMENT.md

 - **Design 2 (0.75-inch thick plate)**:
   - PLA Required: **1,116.26 cm³**, equivalent to **464.24 meters** of 1.75 mm filament.

+Be aware that A 1 kg spool of 1.75 mm PLA filament contains approximately 335.14 meters of filament.

 ## Notes

 - **Accuracy**: This assumes 20% infill, 3 perimeter shells, and 4 top/bottom layers.
 Adjusting these settings (e.g., infill percentage, shell count, layer height) will change filament usage.